Marlein/Coursera_Getting_and_cleaning_data_Run_analysis/CodeBook.md

 The assignment
 ==============

 The assignment was to create one R script called run_analysis.R that does the following.

--1	Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.

-#2	Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.

-%3	Uses descriptive activity names to name the activities in the data set 4	Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set

+4. Appropriately labels the data set with descriptive variable names.

-5	From the data set in step 4, creates a second, independent tidy data set with the average 	of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average 	of each variable for each activity and each subject.

 The variables
 =============

 The assignments was carried out as stated above.
-So two datasets are created when running the cript.
-The first (assignment step 1 to 4) named 'full_data_merged' contains all the 10,299 observations (both from 'test' and 'train', but the values are calculations - mean/std - on actual observations, so probably I should not call them observations, but lines?) and have the following variables:
+So two datasets are created when running the script.
+The first (assignment step 1 to 4) named **'full_data_merged'** contains all the 10,299 observations (both from 'test' and 'train', but the values are calculations - mean/std - on actual observations, so probably I should not call them observations, but lines?) and have the following variables:
 1)	activity.name
 2)	subject
 3-88)	The original variable names (features), where the terms 'mean' or 'std' occurred

 All other variables in the original datasets were deleted.

-The second dataset (assignment step 5) named group_data_mean is a dataset with the same 88 variables, but with 180 lines, because there are 180 groups i.e.: 6 activities multiplied by 30 subjects = 180 groups.
+The second dataset (assignment step 5) named **group_data_mean** is a dataset with the same 88 variables, but with 180 lines, because there are 180 groups i.e.: 6 activities multiplied by 30 subjects = 180 groups.

 For both datasets the units are the same as the original datasets as stated earlier.